vuejs/docs/src/api/composition-api.md

 ### `toRaw`

-Return the raw, original object of a `reactive` or `readonly` proxy.
-This is an escape hatch that can be used to temporarily read without incurring proxy access / tracking overhead or write without triggering changes.
+Returns the raw, original object of a `reactive` or `readonly` proxy.
+This is an escape hatch that can be used to temporarily read without incurring proxy access/tracking overhead or write without triggering changes.
 It is **not** recommended to hold a persistent reference to the original object.
 Use with caution.

 ```js
 const foo = {}